 Yet, with an uncertain market and a product that’s just been tested, can we ever really be sure that something will sell?
 While it’s impossible to guarantee you success, unfortunately, it is still possible to make it a bit easier to be seen and create the right kind of product.

 Here is a handful of ways to make your product launch as successful as possible so that you can feel a bit more confident before the big day.
 That way, you can put in a few extra hours of work and look forward to unleashing it upon the market.

 #1 Being seen: Use social media

 It can be used in many other ways too such as being able to keep an eye on your competitors to make sure that your product outshines them.
-If they have launched something that’s even remotely similar, it’s important that your product has everything that it has and more.
+If they have launched something that’s even remotely similar, your product must have everything that it has and more.

 This is the kind of work you should have put in while still developing the product, though, but if you haven’t done it yet it’s better to know about these similar products or services before the launch than not knowing about them.